Thesis & Dissertation Services

 WRITING, EDITING AND DOCUMENTATION TOOLS

-The Graduate and Professional School publishes a thorough Guidelines for Theses, Dissertations and Records of Study, partners with campus offices and initiatives, and subscribes to useful software programs that you may find helpful as you research and write.
+The Graduate and Professional School offers its Guidelines for Theses, Dissertations and Records of Study, partners with campus offices and initiatives, and subscribes to useful software programs that you may find helpful as you research and write.

 Guidelines for Theses, Dissertations and Records of Study